Responses to Jehovah's Witnesses

 - My answer: Don't read into Matthew 28:19-20 things that aren't there.
 First of all,

 Jehovah or Yahweh isn't even mentioned in Matthew 28:19-20.
-Then, secondly, it doesn't make
+Then, secondly, I do not see the

-the clear distinction you say it does.
+the clear distinction you say it makes.
 It does not say "in the name of the Father and in the

 name of the Son and in the name of the Holy Spirit."
 Doesn't it say: "in the name of the

 Father, the Son and the Holy Spirit?"
 There's only one "name" mentioned.
-"Name" is singular.
+Isn't the word "name"

 Actually Jehovah is not the best way to render the